jdmonin/JSettlers2/doc/Readme.developer.md

 - Browse to the jsettlers git checkout's top-level directory (containing `build.gradle`)
 - Hit Finish
 - Eclipse should import the project and do an initial build
+    - If you see the error `Unsupported class file major version 61`, your default JDK is too new for that gradle version ([details here](https://docs.gradle.org/current/userguide/compatibility.html)).
+        - Install JDK 8 (JSettlers' current preferred version)
+        - In Eclipse preferences -> Gradle, point it to that JDK's java home
+        - Remove the imported project in Eclipse and import again
 - Project -> Properties
     - Resource:
         - Text file encoding: UTF-8